 We aim for every child to become a reflective learner, willing to take risks and see mistakes as a way of improving.
 We want to challenge our children to become curious and independent learners by providing engaging and enriching opportunities.
 Children are taught the importance of being part of our diverse community, showing respect and responsibility, underpinned by our core values.
 At the Winchcombe School we pride ourselves in providing a highly inclusive education and supporting our families within our local community.

 The Journey of our Curriculum

-Since 2015, The Winchcombe School has followed the Cornerstones Curriculum.
+Since 2015, The Winchcombe School has followed The Cornerstones Curriculum.
 By introducing it we felt that we were able to deliver an enriching, topic -based approach which provided a broad and balanced curriculum linked to the National Curriculum.

-We endeavour to meet the needs of all of our children ensure that we adapt our curriculum to challenge and support the needs of all our learners.
+We endeavour to meet the needs of all of our children and ensure that we adapt our curriculum to challenge and support the needs of all our learners.

 Our next steps, for this academic year, are to continue to strengthen our curriculum through further developing the progressive sequences of learning for each subject, and thinking about how we assess what children remember.
 As we are making these changes, we are implementing them in classrooms and are working towards our curriculum being fully reviewed and implemented by the end of this academic year.